fybrik/fybrik/samples/multicluster-argocd/README.md

 kubectl apply -f https://raw.githubusercontent.com/fybrik/arrow-flight-module/master/module.yaml -n fybrik-system
 ```

-## Change Adminconfig
+## Add Adminconfig policy

-First, add the [externed policies](https://fybrik.io/dev/concepts/config-policies/#extended-policies) to meet advanced deployment requirements, such as where read or transform modules should run, what should be the scope of module deployments, and more.
+Add an [extended policy](https://fybrik.io/dev/concepts/config-policies/#extended-policies) to meet advanced deployment requirements.
+In this sample a policy which specify where the transform modules should run is deployed.
+As the katalog Asset region is `theshire` then the blueprint is expected to be created on the remote cluster `kind-kind`.

 ```bash
 kubectl config use-context kind-control